Alin Alexuc-Ciurariu

+Career

 Alexuc-Ciurariu represented Romania at the 2012 Summer Olympics in London, where he competed in the men's 96 kg class.
 He lost the qualifying match to Albanian-born Bulgarian wrestler Elis Guri, who was able to score one point each in two straight periods, leaving Alexuc-Ciurariu without a single point.

-At the 2016 Summer Olympics, he beat Hamdy El-Said before losing to Artur Aleksanyan in the quarter final.
+At the 2016 Summer Olympics, he beat Hamdy El-Said before losing to Artur Aleksanyan in the quarter-final.
 As Aleksanyan reached the final, Alexuc-Ciurariu was entered into the repechage, where he beat Daigoro Timoncini in a shut out, before losing in his bronze medal match to Cenk İldem.

 At the 2018 European Championships, he competed in the 130 kg division.
 He beat Stepan David and Mantas Knystautas before losing to Rıza Kayaalp.
 As Kayaalp reached the final, Alexuc-Ciurariu was entered into the repechage.
 There, he won his bronze medal match against Bálint Lám.

 In March 2021, he competed at the European Qualification Tournament in Budapest, Hungary hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
 He competed in the men's 130 kg event.

 In 2022, he competed in the 130 kg event at the European Wrestling Championships in Budapest, Hungary.
+He lost his bronze medal match in the 130 kg event at the 2023 European Wrestling Championships held in Zagreb, Croatia.

+He competed at the 2024 European Wrestling Olympic Qualification Tournament in Baku, Azerbaijan hoping to qualify for the 2024 Summer Olympics in Paris, France.
+He was eliminated in his third match and he did not qualify for the Olympics.
+A month later, he earned a quota place for Romania for the Olympics at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey.
+He competed in the 130 kg event at the Olympics.